msqr1/importizer/README.md

 # Introduction
-Do you need help converting your header-based codebase to C++20 modules? include2import can help.
+Do you need help converting your header-based codebase to C++20 modules? importizer can help.

-Please note that include2import is still very unstable, but I would love feedback for improvement!
+Please note that the tool not very stable, I would love feedback for improvement before 1.0.0!

 What does it do?
 - Convert ```#include``` statements to ```import``` statement, as well as creating the GMF
 - Takes you on the way to modularizing your codebase.
 - **You would still have to manually choose what to export after running.**

-include2import supports two modularization scheme:
+importizer supports two modularization scheme:
 - Complete modularization: You want to ditch header-based code altogether and embrace C++ modules.
 This is the default.
 - Transtitional modularization: You want to have both a header-based interface and a module-based one for backward compatibility, facilitating a gradual switch.
 You can opt in by specifing ```[Transitional]``` in the setting file.